Mariah Carey’s ‘I Don’t’ Lyrics Are Sweet Revenge On James Packer

 “Why does anyone in Hollywood care about James, other than the fact that he was engaged to Mariah and he’s a partner in RatPac?
 Nobody knew who he was until Mariah.”

-Carey’s fans don’t like seeing their goddess hurt, and now that she has her revenge with “I Don’t,” they don’t care how Packer feels about it.
+Carey’s fans don’t like seeing their diva hurt, and now that she has her revenge with “I Don’t,” they don’t care how Packer feels about it.

 @MariahCarey Its like a revenge song or what….hahahhah iconic song and video with Mr. YG.!
 Buy #IDont